 Talking of food that you won’t have to give up – don’t think for one second that you will need to go without pizza for Veganuary.
 Lots of pizza chains are waking up to the fact that people want to eat dairy-free, so there are lots of options available.

-My personal favourite at the moment is @Pizza, a freshly open fast pizza joint in Edinburgh’s West End.
+My personal favourite at the moment is @Pizza, a fast pizza joint in Edinburgh’s West End.
 They offer vegan cheese at no extra cost, and you can build your perfect pizza from their wide range of vegan-friendly toppings.

 38 South Bridge, Edinburgh EH1 1LL